hund030/TeamsFx_Wiki_review/Respond-to-card-actions-in-Teams.md

 #### Step 3: add card action handler to refresh views

 ##### For JS/TS Bot App:
 Add an action handler that implements `TeamsFxAdaptiveCardActionHandler` to process the refresh invoke activity which is automatically triggered in Teams.
+You can create a new file  `/src/cardActions/refreshActionHandler.js(ts)`:

 ```javascript
 /** JavaScript **/